 In her speech at CLOC 2018, Mary O’Carroll, the chief legal counsel at Google gave an inspiring speech about the potential for change in legal.
 However, at the end of it she expressed what many lawyers from in house legal departments are feeling - that the professional services firms are not responding quickly enough to the way that they now want to do business.
 They are asking the law firms that they deal with to change, to listen to their needs, yet they are still not being heard.
 Yet there is hope and as O’Carroll says “when we simultaneously see progress and achievement, alongside absolutely backward and entrenched thinking?
 I think it shows that we are entering into a new stage in legal operations.”

 There is a massive difference in growth rates between tech and legal, however if they band together and share growth strategies that leverage technology, legal services can blossom.

 The secret to activating growth will involve significant changes in law firm culture, mindset and a willingness put clients first.
 The firms that have begun to make the moves required are edging closer to tech firm growth.
 Clients will be choosing with their wallets and pressure from the big four and legal tech companies will be offering them attractive alternatives to firms that don’t focus on the user.

-Katie McLean is a proven leader in sales, marketing and alliances with experience at Google, Oracle, HP and Xerox.
+About the Author Katie McLean is a proven leader in sales, marketing and alliances with experience at Google, Oracle, HP and Xerox.
 Katie is most comfortable leading organizations with innovative, ground-breaking and disruptive technologies.
 Trained in Cloud and SaaS sales, she has built high performing teams around new concepts and has experience hiring, managing and leading people.
 Her personal passion is around building purpose and people first companies that attract the best customers, partners and employees through an inspiring corporate culture.